Adiabatic Quantum Simulators: Supporting material

 where $\beta = \frac{1}{k_B T}$.
 Given $T_1$, $T_2$, $T$ and $\Delta$, we can solve the bath coupling parameters $\lambda$ and $\alpha$ separately for each qubit, and then use the same noise model in the fully interacting case.

 The values used for the parameters are presented in Table~\ref{table:par}.
 The single-qubit decoherence times $T_1$ and $T_2$ were chosen to be compatible with recent coupled-qubit experiments with fully tunable couplings such as~\cite{niskanen2007}.
-The bath temperature~$T$ and the energy scale~$\hbar \omega_0$ for of the effective Hamiltonian to be simulated were likewise chosen to match those found in typical superconducting qubit experiments.
+The bath temperature~$T$ and the energy scale~$\hbar \omega_0$ of $H_T$, the Hamiltonian to be simulated, were likewise chosen to match the temperatures and coupling strengths found in contemporary superconducting qubit experiments.
 To simulate manufacturing uncertainties, the actual values of the $T_1$ and $T_\phi$ parameters for the individual qubits were drawn from a Gaussian distribution with a small standard deviation.